guigolab/sqtlseeker2-nf/README.md

 sqtlseeker2-nf is configured to run using the [Docker](https://www.docker.com/) container engine by default.
 See the included [Dockerfile](docker/Dockerfile) for the configuration details.
-[Singularity](https://www.sylabs.io/singularity/) is also supported, but changes in the nextflow configuration [file](nextflow.config) are required.
+[Singularity](https://www.sylabs.io/singularity/) is also supported, but changes in the Nextflow [configuration](nextflow.config) are required.

 In order to run the pipeline with Docker the following dependencies have to be met: